 Public Open House

-The Altona Schoolhouse is open to the public the first Sunday of the month in July, August, and September.
+The Altona Schoolhouse is open to the public the second Sunday of the month June through September.
 Drop by anytime between 11 a.m. and 2 p.m. to go inside the historic schoolhouse where students studied and played from 1880 to the World War II era.

 Volunteers will be on hand to share the school’s history and restoration with visitors.
 If time allows, you can take part in a game or spelling bee.